Personal Consumption Expenditures

 PCE includes spending on essentials like food, housing, and healthcare, as well as discretionary purchases like entertainment and dining out.

-Policymakers and economists analyze PCE to understand economic trends, guide monetary policy, and assess consumer confidence, which impacts business and market conditions.
+Policymakers and economists rely on PCE to understand economic trends, guide monetary policy decisions, and assess consumer confidence.

 How PCE is Measured